-For a posh vibe, grab a drink at XIX bar on the 19th floor of the The Bellevue Hotel.
-Sip one of the bar’s 19 signature cocktails – including the Clover Club, named in honor of the men’s club that met in the hotel pre-Prohibition – or a craft brew while lounging in a leather banquette admiring the local artwork on the walls of this stately space.
+For a posh vibe, grab a drink at XIX bar on the 19th floor of The Bellevue Hotel — one of Philadelphia’s historic hotels.
+Sip one of the bar’s 19 signature cocktails — including the Clover Club, named in honor of the men’s club that met in the hotel pre-Prohibition — or a craft brew while lounging in a leather banquette admiring the local artwork on the walls of this stately space.
 The bar, which is adjacent to XIX restaurant, offers a New American menu, charcuterie plates and raw bar.
-Enjoy reduced prices on beer, wine and specialty cocktails during happy hour from 5 to 7 p.m.
 Grab a seat on the outdoor terrace for sweeping city views.

-For a more intimate experience, head to the cozy cocktail den nestled inside The Rittenhouse, recently named by CNN as one of the Best Hotels in the World.
-The Library Bar’s decor reflects its name with elegant furniture, dark-wood accents, a limestone fireplace—and a selection of books lining the built-in shelves.
+For a more intimate experience, head to the cozy cocktail den nestled inside The Rittenhouse, named one of the best hotels in the world in 2020 by Condé Nast Traveler readers.
+The Library Bar’s décor reflects its name with elegant furniture, dark-wood accents, a limestone fireplace—and a selection of books lining the built-in shelves.
 In addition to a small-plate menu from the chef at Lacroix restaurant, the bar also offers a 17-page drink menu with a nice selection of fine wines, craft beers and artisan cocktails.

-Philadelphia’s first micro-hotel, Pod Philly, offers several distinct food and drink experiences.
+Philadelphia’s first micro-hotel, Motto by Hilton Philadelphia Rittenhouse Square, offers several distinct food and drink experiences.
 Condesa, on the ground floor, features mezcal- and tequila-based cocktails.
 Condesa’s taqueria, El Techo, spans the 11th floor with a retractable glass roof offering amazing skyline views year-round.

 Head to Keating’s Rope & Anchor, Bar and Kitchen for unmatched Delaware waterfront views.
 Located in the Hilton Philadelphia at Penn’s Landing, the outdoor patio is perfect for enjoying a handcrafted cocktail on a sunny day.
 Specializing in sustainable seafood dishes, Keating’s also offers an ample beer and wine list in a maritime-inspired setting.

-For picture perfect views of Center City, grab a balcony table at Attico on the top floor of the Cambria Hotel Philadelphia Downtown Center City.
+For picture-perfect views of Center City, grab a balcony table at Attico on the top floor of the Cambria Hotel Philadelphia Downtown Center City.
 The large indoor/outdoor space serves contemporary Mediterranean and American fare and features a robust menu of class and modern craft cocktails.
-Visit Monday to Friday, 5 to 7 p.m., for happy hour specials.
-Be sure to check out Treble & Bass on the ground floor, as well.
+Be sure to check out Treble & Bass on the second floor, as well.
 This musically themed bar has instruments for lights and furniture.

 The art of food and drink is at the heart of this hangout on the ground floor of the Sonesta Hotel Philadelphia.
 Stylish digs are complemented by a standout art collection curated in partnership with The Center for Emerging Visual Artists.
 Enjoy an extensive list of local and domestic brews, fine wines, and spirits.
 ARTBAR’s signature art-infused, hand-crafted cocktails include “Warhol’s Wild Raspberries.”
 Dine alfresco with outdoor seating along 18th street – a great place for people watching.